 - ARPA-E will post responses on a weekly basis to any questions that are received that have not already been addressed at the link above.
 ARPA-E may re-phrase questions or consolidate similar questions for administrative purposes. - ARPA-E will cease to accept questions approximately 10 business days in advance of each submission deadline.
-Responses to questions received before the cutoff will be posted approximately one business day in advance of the submission deadline.
+Responses to questions received before the cutoff will be posted no later than three business days in advance of the submission deadline.
 ARPA-E may re-phrase questions or consolidate similar questions for administrative purposes. - Responses are published in a document specific to this FOA under "CURRENT FUNDING OPPORTUNITIES - FAQS" on ARPA-E's website (http://arpa-e.energy.gov/faq).